italux/docs-1/aws-cloud-integrations.md

 ## Configuring the Spot Data Feed in Kubecost

 These values can either be set from the kubecost frontend or via .Values.kubecostProductConfigs in the Helm Chart.
 Note that if you set any kubecostProductConfigs from the Helm Chart, all changes via the frontend will be deleted on pod restart.

+AWS Cloud Integration provides same functionality as AWS CUR Integration, The only difference is you will receive Spot Feed data hourly with the Spot Feed Integration.
+The AWS Cloud Integration, or CUR, is delayed up to 48 hours.
+So if you are looking for accurate costs across the board, as most customers do, you can skip the Spot Feed integration.
+If Your use case is different and wanted to configure spot data feed make sure you had the right information to make an informed decision.

 * `projectID` the Account ID of the AWS Account on which the spot nodes are running.

 * `awsSpotDataRegion` region of your spot data bucket